 Here, I’ll talk about what actually makes a school good for pre-meds before getting into the good stuff: the list of best pre-med schools.

 What Makes a School Good for Pre-Meds?
+6 Key Factors

-Medical Schools Admissions History
+Factor 1: Medical Schools Admissions History

-The problem is that not all undergraduate institutions make this information easily available, and if they do, the numbers may be artificially inflated - they may not count students, for example, who start off as pre-med but don’t fulfill all requirements.
-They may also “weed out" weaker students from the pre-med track with difficult classes.
+The problem is that not all undergraduate institutions make this information easily available, and if they do, the numbers might be artificially inflated.
+For instance, they might not count students who start off as pre-med but don’t fulfill all the requirements.
+Or they might attempt to "weed out" weaker students from the pre-med track with difficult classes.

 There are a lot of requirements and activities to keep track of when preparing for medical school applications—something you’ll be thinking about starting as a freshman in college (or perhaps even earlier).
 Special pre-med advising programs are really helpful when it comes to making sure you’re on the right track.

 Knowledgeable pre-med advisors and mentors should be able to prepare you for all aspects of the application process, including course and major selection, application development, and interview preparation.
 The more intensive the advising resources, the better prepared you’ll be for your med school applications.